 Welcome!
-We strive to offer an inclusive and welcoming environment at “the Emanuel,” including people of all backgrounds.
+We strive to offer an inclusive and welcoming environment at “The Emanuel,” open to people of all backgrounds.
 A religious “bill of rights” is an integral part of our synagogue by-laws, and Jews by choice are embraced.

-We fully support the participation of those wishing to nourish a Jewish identity in their family.
-Emanuel clergy and congregants greatly appreciate the role of spouses and partners of different backgrounds in family Jewish identity, and are warmly included in the synagogue community.
+We fully support the participation of those wishing to nourish a Jewish family identity.
+The Emanuel clergy and congregants greatly appreciate the role of spouses and partners of different backgrounds, and make efforts to warmly include them in the synagogue community.

-- School-age children of intermarried couples are welcome in our religious school, and the parent from a different background is encouraged to participate.
-To become a Bar/Bat Mitzvah at The Emanuel, the children must have a Jewish mother or have had a traditional conversion.
+- School-age children of intermarried couples are welcome in our religious school, and the non-Jewish parent is encouraged to participate.
+To become a Bar/Bat Mitzvah at The Emanuel, children must have a Jewish mother or have had a traditional conversion.
 Rabbi Small welcomes discussion about conversion.